 Other larger motor vehicles may have a harder time seeing motor scooters due to their size.
 Large motor vehicles may also disregard the safety of motor scooter riders.
 Regardless, motor vehicle drivers must consider the safety of motor scooterists.
 If you suffer injuries in an accident, speak with Frank P. Marsalisi as soon as possible.

-With years of experience fighting for clients’ rights, Marsalisi Law understands the challenges you face in pursuing legal action against a negligent individual or party.
+With years of experience fighting for clients’ rights, personal injury firm, Marsalisi Law understands the challenges you face in pursuing legal action against a negligent individual or party.
 We provide unique legal services tailored specifically to you and your case’s needs.
 The financial, physical, and emotional losses you suffer deserve monetary compensation.
 Instead of handling the stressful legal situation alone, our team will guide you through the medical and legal process.

 Frank P. Marsalisi offers English and Spanish legal services, so you can comfortably communicate your questions and concerns.
 Call (727) 800-5052 or fill out our contact form to schedule a free consultation with Frank P. Marsalisi today.